Build a Homelab server using an old laptop

 Wifi Full Power Operation

-By default, WLAN network cards operate in standard power-saving mode, periodically entering sleep and only waking up when data packets need to be sent or received.
-However, for devices that need to be continuously online, I want the machine to maintain the highest network stability and performance.
+By default, WLAN network cards operate in a standard power-saving mode, periodically entering sleep states and only waking up when needing to send or receive data packets.
+However, for a device that is continuously connected long-term, I want the machine to maintain maximum network stability and performance.

-So, the network card can be set to operate at full power by default:
+Therefore, the network card can be set to run at full power by default:

 1